 This position is part of the Internal Services Team at the Centre.

 The line manager for this position is the Internal Services Director.
-The Maintenance Assistant has weekly meetings with the line manager and Maintenance Manager to cover operational matters and also has regular one-on-one appraisals.
+The Grounds Manager has weekly meetings with the line manager and Maintenance team to cover operational matters and also has regular one-on-one appraisals.

 The Grounds Manager will have regular contact with other members of the Long Term Staff team and it is essential to building a good working relationship and honest communication with them.